-The variables in the preceding command are as follows:
+The variables in the preceding commands are as follows:

-- For install\path, type the path to the directory in which the SGI MPT software is installed. - For file, type the name of your C program file name. - For lib\path, type the path to the library files.
+- For install_path, type the path to the directory in which the SGI MPT software is installed. - For file, type the name of your C or Fortran program file name. - For lib_path, type the path to the library files.

+'''

-% mpicc -I /tmp/usr/include simple1\mpi.c -L /tmp/usr/lib
+% mpicc -I /tmp/usr/include simple1_mpi.c -L /tmp/usr/lib

+'''